 You will want to understand why their spending is higher than planned, what is making them spend more when they have previously agreed to a spending budget?

 Be upfront about your own spending failures, ensure your partner doesn’t feel you are blaming them.

-Communication is absolutely key to getting your budget back on track.
+Communication is absolutely key to minimizing mistakes and getting your budget back on track.
 Whether that is having honest conversations with your partner or with yourself.

 We can all delude ourselves if we want to.
 The key is to be honest with yourself and your partner.